MikeMoolenaar/Migaku-Japanese-Addon/README.md

 3. Download and install Anki 2.1.54 (Qt6) or newer from [their website](https://apps.ankiweb.net/).

 ### Installation of this addon
-4. Download the Zip file from the [releases page](https://github.com/MikeMoolenaar/Migaku-Japanese-Addon-Updated/releases) and move the `Migaku-Japanese-Addon-Updated` folder into the `addons21` folder (you may have opened this folder in step 1.1).
+4. Download the Zip file from the [releases page](https://github.com/MikeMoolenaar/Migaku-Japanese-Addon-Updated/releases)
+5. Open de Zip file and move the `Migaku-Japanese-Addon-Updated` folder into the `addons21` folder (you may have opened this folder in step 1.1).
-5. Start Anki.
+6. Start Anki.
-6. Go to `Migaku` > `Japanese Settings` to configure your settings.
+7. Go to `Migaku` > `Japanese Settings` to configure your settings.

 ## Contributing and bug reports
 Contributions are welcome!
 Feel free to: